-A good way to test welding technique is to examine a weld's appearance after it has cooled and the slag has been removed.
+A good way to test welding technique is to examine a weld's appearance after it has cooled and the slag has been removed (for Stick welds).
 Then, better welding can be learned by adjusting your weld technique to remedy any problems found.